sharetribe/flex-docs/src/docs/howto-payments/enable-payment-intents-in-ftw/index.md

     protectedData
 - This combines both transitions:
   - `sdk.transitions.initate` aka `request-payment`
-  - `sdk.transitions.transition` aka continue enquiry with
+  - `sdk.transitions.transition` aka continue inquiry with
-    `request-payment-after-enquiry`
+    `request-payment-after-inquiry`
 - Automatic expiration happens in 15 minutes, if process is not transitioned to `'transition/confirm-payment'` before that.
-- Created transaction is saved to session storage or existing enquiry tx is updated.
+- Created transaction is saved to session storage or existing inquiry tx is updated.
 (There is more about this step later.)

 ### Step 2. _onConfirmCardPayment_